Neural Network Quantization for Microcontrollers: A Comprehensive Survey of Methods, Platforms, and Applications: Challenges and Future Directions

 Recent work shows that these models can be adapted for MCU-class hardware: Deeploy~\cite{scherer2024deeploy} enables efficient deployment of quantized small language models on heterogeneous MCUs via compiler-level tiling and memory-aware scheduling; Zheng~\cite{zheng2025diffusion} address quantization challenges in diffusion models with optimizations for upsampling and denoising blocks; and domain-specific designs such as Tiny Transformer\cite{busia2024tiny} illustrate how structural modifications improve quantization compatibility for biomedical tasks.

-To fully integrate such architectures into embedded AI workflows, quantization toolchains must extend their support to non-CNN models, including those with attention-aware operators, advanced memory scheduling, and mixed-precision flexibility.
+To fully integrate such architectures into embedded AI workflows, quantization toolchains must extend their support to non-CNN models, including those with attention-aware operators, advanced memory scheduling, and mixed precision flexibility.
 Recent advances form a foundation, but broader integration is needed to close this gap.